RareSkills/Solidity-Exercises/README.md

 forge test -vvv
 ```

-for example, open `src/1_Add` and change the code so it compiles.
+for example, in the Add/ directory, open `src/Add.sol` and change the code so it compiles.
 The solution is

 ```solidity
     function add(uint256 a, uint256 b) public pure returns (uint256) {